Student Research | Department of Sociology | The University of Vermont(title)

 Committed sociology majors have the opportunity to participate in sociological research and classwork that plays a real-life role.
 The department offers an advanced service learning based internship seminar, and several other courses have directly involved students in the community in various ways.

-Research options include an upper-level research seminar in which you can design and implement your own study, a senior honors thesis in which you work with a faculty advisor on a project you choose, and readings and research courses in which a you and a faculty mentor member explore a specific topic of mutual interest.
+Research options include an upper-level research seminar in which you can design and implement your own study, a senior honors thesis in which you work with a faculty advisor on a project you choose, and readings and research courses in which you and a faculty mentor member explore a specific topic of mutual interest.
 Many students serve as research assistants for ongoing faculty research projects.

 Superstorm Irene: The Aftermath